Shlomi-Lantser/Multi-Proccessing-Stack/readme.txt

 Files on this project :

-* **server** - Implementation of server that handling new connections by proccesses , each connection has its own proccess and its supports many connections.
+* **Server_new** - Implementation of server that handling new connections by threads , each connection has its own thread and its supports many connections.

 * **client** - The client connecting to the server and recieve message that approving the connection from the server, we used 127.0.0.1 to connect the server.

 * **Stack** - Stack of string that will be stored on the server.

+* **malloc** - Our implement for malloc & calloc & free to manipulate the heap.

 # Client commands: